com-lihaoyi/scalatags/Readme.md

 Why Scalatags
 =============

 The core functionality of Scalatags is less than [500 lines of code](shared/main/scala/scalatags/Core.scala), and yet it provides all the functionality of large frameworks like Python's [Jinja2](http://jinja.pocoo.org/docs/sandbox/) or C#'s [Razor](http://msdn.microsoft.com/en-us/vs2010trainingcourse_aspnetmvc3razor.aspx), and out-performs the competition by a [large margin](#performance).

-It does this by leveraging the functionality of the Scala language to do almost *everything*.
-A lot of different language constructs can be used to help keep your templates concise and [DRY](http://en.wikipedia.org/wiki/Don't_repeat_yourself), and why re-invent them all yourself when you have someone else who has done it before you.
+It does this by leveraging the functionality of the Scala language to do almost *everything*, meaning you don't need to learn a second template pseudo-language just to stitch your HTML fragments together

-Like Play!'s [Twirl templates](https://github.com/spray/twirl), and Razor, Scalatags takes the view that it is better to re-use the host language in your templates than try to invent your own mini-language.
-This lets you be immediately productive working with your HTML fragments, since you have the full power of Scala at your disposal and don't have to learn a special, ad-hoc mini-language.

-Unlike Twirl and Razor (and most other template engines avalailable) ScalaTags is an embedded DSL that sits inside your Scala code, rather than in separate template files.
-This means it does not require any special parser or build step, and has no compile-time or run-time dependencies on the filesystem, caches, logging, or anything of that sort.

 Since ScalaTags is pure Scala.
-This means that any IDE which understands Scala will understand ScalaTags.
+This means that any editor which understands Scala will understand ScalaTags.
 Not only do you get syntax highlighting, you also get code completion:

 ![Autocomplete](docs/Autocomplete.png)